Jack Haines

 John Thomas William Haines (24 April 1920 – 13 March 1987) was an English professional footballer who played as an inside forward.
-During his playing career, Haines made over 300 appearances in the Football League, and earned one cap for the English national side in 1948.
+During his playing career, Haines made over 300 appearances in the Football League, and earned one cap for the England national side in 1948.

 Career

 Club career

 Born in Wickhamford, Haines played his early football for Evesham Town, Badsey Rangers, Charlton Kings and Cheltenham Town, before joining Liverpool in 1937.
 He never made a league appearance for Liverpool, and his playing career was interrupted in 1939 by World War II.
 When play resumed in 1946, Haines moved to Swansea Town, and later played for Leicester City, West Bromwich Albion, Bradford Park Avenue, Rochdale and Chester, before playing non-league football with Wellington United, Kidderminster Harriers and Evesham Town.

 During the war, Haines guested for clubs including Wrexham, Doncaster Rovers, Notts County, Bradford Park Avenue and Lincoln City.

 International career

 Haines made his international debut for England on 2 December 1948 against Switzerland.
 He scored twice in a 6–0 victory but was never selected again.